 6. Helps with Detoxification and Supporting Liver Function

-One of the questions I often get asked is, “Isn’t your liver toxic; doesn’t your liver deal with toxins?’’
-Actually, toxins are cleaned by your liver, but they are not stored in your liver.
 Your liver helps filter waste and toxins from your blood so they can be removed from your body, but it requires essential nutrients to work properly.
-Your liver is also responsible for metabolizing drugs, hormones and medications, plus helping make proteins that are needed for blood clotting.
+It’s also responsible for metabolizing drugs, hormones and medications, plus helping make proteins that are needed for blood clotting.

 7. Good Source of Protein